Teaching, Learning & Assessment Policy

 All forms used to assess students are deemed as official documentation that will be used for internal and external verification.
 Forms will be used for feedback to students and will require their signature and a feedback comment.
 Student’s that have not met the grading criteria will be encouraged to comment on the grade awarded.

 The Centre’s lead internal verifier and staff will ensure good practice through holding regular standardization meetings to review marking and assessment grading decisions.
 Meetings will also cover the requirements for assessment support materials and the general resourcing of the Speaking, Listening and Communication course unit.

 Within 10 Days of the assessor’s observation, the lead IV will internally verify the grades awarded and complete an internal verification record sheet.
 Any subsequent action points will be examined and discussed by the course team.
 Action points that cannot be resolved at standardization meetings will initiate a short individual staff training session to clarify awarding body policies and procedures.

-This policy should be used with reference to our other policies: Internal Verification Policy, External Verification Policy, and Access to Fair Assessment Policy.
+This policy should be used with reference to our other policies: Internal Verification Policy, External Verification Policy, Access to Fair Assessment Policy and COVID Risk Assessment.

 This policy was last revised in September 2021.